NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 }
 ```

-Alternatively you may also use the `$listeners` property to define all your component's listeners in one spot:
+Alternatively you may also use the `$listeners` property to define all your component's listeners in one place:

 ```php
 // Special Syntax: ['native:{event}' => '{method}']